solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 #### Default:

-If commitment configuration is not provided, the node will default to `"max"` commitment
+If commitment configuration is not provided, the node will default to `"finalized"` commitment

 Only methods that query bank state accept the commitment parameter.
 They are indicated in the API Reference below.